cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/tensorflow_model_defition.md

 By understanding and using tags and `SignatureDef`, you can effectively manage and serve TensorFlow models for various use cases.

-Q: after saving the model, what is each file used for in `my_model`?
+# after saving the model, what is each file used for in `my_model`?

 When you save a TensorFlow model using the `tf.saved_model.save()` function, it creates a directory structure that contains all the necessary files to restore and use the model.
 Here's a breakdown of the files and directories created in the `my_model` directory: